 COVID-19 (Coronavirus) Testing

-From Monday 16th March, we will be referring symptomatic patients directly for COVID-19 testing.
+In line with HSE/Public Health guidance, we will be referring symptomatic patients directly for COVID-19 testing.
 In order to streamline the process, we require our patients who think they need testing to complete a testing form.
 Please click on the button below for more information and to access the testing form.

 COVID-19 - UPDATED PRACTICE PROCEDURES